 Your little one is probably begging to be included in what you're doing.
 Not only this, but they probably want to do a lot of things on their own by now.
 "No" or "Up" may be their favourite words.

-One KEY way a child will learn new skills is through being safely included in what you're doing.
+One KEY way a child will learn new skills is through being safely included in what you're doing, this boosts their baby growth and helps them reach their baby development milestones.
 So give them these opportunities to learn, understand, and make mistakes (within limits, of course).
 Toddlers are at the age where they want to do what you're doing, often at the most inconvenient of times, like when you're cooking dinner.
 Have you ever tried to cook dinner with one hand, while your toddler is balanced on one hip?

 Imagine if you could...